How to Plan a More Meaningful Wedding

 5. Gather your families in a room before the ceremony

-6. Brides: Arrange a “first look” with a parent
+6. Arrange a “first look” with a parent

-By now you’ve probably thought about whether you will do a “first look” (i.e. see your fiance before the ceremony… I’ll discuss that in another post entirely!)
+By now you may have thought about whether you will do a “first look” (i.e. see your partner before the ceremony… I’ll discuss that in another post entirely!)
 But you may not have considered setting up a kind of first look with a parent.
-This tends to be most meaningful for a bride’s father, since he usually isn’t around while she gets ready.

-Brides, your dad probably imagined your wedding day when you were first born.
-He watched you grow up into a lady, greeted your first prom date and helped you survive heartaches.
-Your dad probably imagined what this day would be like.
-Even if he isn’t an emotional guy, he’d probably love to have a specially planned moment to see you in your dress, and you’ll want the photos of that moment forever.
+Your parents have probably imagined your wedding day to some degree since you were first born.
+They watched you grow up, greeted your first prom date and maybe even helped you survive heartaches.
+Even if your parents aren’t especially emotional on the outside, they would probably love to have a specially planned, private moment to see you all dressed up in your wedding clothing before the day really gets going.

 I hope these ideas were helpful in planning for a more meaningful wedding!
 The moments are the going to be the most memorable aspect of your day- not how your wedding looked.